Towards Continual Reinforcement Learning: A Review and Perspectives: A Taxonomy of Continual RL Problem Formalisms

 Non-stationarity in the reward function alone can be modelled in the problem formulation through many different approaches.
 For instance, \textit{goal directed} learning without a task specific reward (see Sec.~\ref{sec:goalfocused}) could be interpreted as containing non-stationarity only in the reward function.
 These approaches allow the agent to learn about other stationary elements of the environment while being able to adapt as the reward function changes with changing goals.
 In fact, a family of related methods consider the \textit{unsupervised RL} setup (see Sec.~\ref{sec:goalfocused}) with the aim of learning task-agnostic behaviors, wherein the agent is trained with no explicit rewards, but later evaluated on specific tasks.
 The shift from no reward to a task-specific reward distribution could be interpreted as a source of non-stationarity that the agent is explicitly trained to prepare for by learning as much as it can about the common stationary elements of the environment.

 It is also somewhat common to consider environments where only the transition dynamics change and the reward function remains constant.
-Moreover, the most common case of 2nd degree non-stationarity is to assume that both the transition dynamics and reward function may change as is common in the meta-learning literature (see Sec.~\ref{sec:learningtoadapt}).
+Moreover, the most common case including two elements of non-stationarity is to assume that both the transition dynamics and reward function may change as is common in the meta-learning literature (see Sec.~\ref{sec:learningtoadapt}).
 This setting itself can be considered quite challenging and is probably the most ambitious formulation that is commonly attempted in the literature.
-It is to be noted, however, that most of these works do not explicitly consider the continual RL setting, but the concepts could be easily extended to study this more general form of agent deployment.
+It should be noted that most of these papers do not explicitly consider the continual RL setting, but the concepts could be extended to study this more general form of agent deployment.

-While less common, work on non-stationary RL has also considered the case of a changing action space \citep{chandak2019learning} and observation function \citep{zhang2020invariant}.
+While less common, work on non-stationary RL has also considered the case of a changing action space \citep{chandak2019learning,langlois2021rl,jain2021know,trabucco2022anymorph} and observation function \citep{zhang2020invariant,trabucco2022anymorph}.
 These sources of non-stationarity may be very important for particular practical applications of continual RL.
-However, this remains an under explored problem setting in comparison to those focused on transition and reward dynamics.
-Moreover, to date, we are not aware of any approach that allows for the maximum of 4th degree non-stationarity.
-It remains an open question to what degree learning is still possible when we allow for non-stationary in each component of the environment and it is likely that additional assumptions about the scope of the problem will be necessary to develop agents that perform well in this very ambitious setting.
+However, these remain an under explored problem settings in comparison to those focused on transition and reward dynamics.
+Moreover, to date, we are not aware of any approach that allows for every element of the problem formulation to be non-stationary.
+It remains an open question to what degree learning is still possible when we allow for non-stationarity in each component of the environment and it is likely that additional assumptions about the nature of the problem will be necessary to develop agents that perform well in this very ambitious setting.